clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 The "TLDR" is that the LCH color space provides a way to manipulate colors while maintaining lightness that is perceptually similar across different hues.
 That might not sound like a big deal, but when you consider the implications it has for working with color programmatically, I think it's pretty huge, and it's why I decided to write about it here.

+{%- set calloutContentLchSpace %}
-> **Quick fact**: the LCH color space is really the [(CIE)LAB][wikipedia-cielab] color space with two different channels, chroma and hue, that are more intuitive for specifying a color than LAB's "a" and "b" channels.
+The LCH color space is really the [(CIE)LAB][wikipedia-cielab] color space with two different channels, chroma and hue, that are more intuitive for specifying a color than LAB's "a" and "b" channels.
 Chroma (which is similar to saturation) and hue are "polar coordinates" of the LAB color space, while "a" and "b" are cartesian coordinates for specifying green - red and blue - yellow respectively.
 The LCH color space was created to make working with LAB more intuitive and user friendly.
+{%- endset %}
+{{ callout("LCH vs LAB", calloutContentLchSpace) }}

 The _"maintains perceptual lightness across hues"_ part of the LCH color space is what makes it different than the more commonly used HSL and HSV color spaces.
 In HSL or HSV when the same lightness value is used with different hues, the resulting colors may look noticeably different in terms of their perceived lightness.
 In other words, the colors will look lighter or darker depending on their hue even though they share the same lightness value.
 This is a problem that the LAB and LCH color spaces attempt to solve.